sassoftware/saspy/saspy/doc/source/configuration.rst

   Server on any supported SAS platform from any client.

 `HTTP`_
-  This access mehtod uses http[s] to connect to the Compute Service (a micro service) of a Viya instalation.
-This does not connet to SAS 9.4 via http.
+  This access method uses http[s] to connect to the Compute Service (a micro service) of a Viya installation.
+This does not connect to SAS 9.4 via http.
 The Compute Service will start a Compute Server using the SPRE image of MVA SAS that is installed in the Viya deployment.
   This is roughly equivalent to a Workspace server via IOM, but in Viya with no SAS 9.4.